fntlnz/docker-machine-router/README.md

 # Docker Machine Router

-This tool allows you to reach the container's internal ip address from the host by just using the `-p` option available in the docker `run` command.
+This tool allows you to reach the container's internal ip addresses from the host by routing the host traffic trough the Docker Machine VM.

 ## How does it work